How to Create, Design, and Send HTML Emails

 3. Inline stylesheets

-Inline CSS is generally the safest way to ensure rendering compatibility across various email clients, programs, and devices.
+Inline CSS is generally the safest way to ensure compatibility across various email clients, programs, and devices.

 With inline styles, code is applied directly to HTML elements in each line of the HTML.
 A CSS inline sheet may look like this: